 - The domestic and foreign policy of the Russia Federation as it applies to its domestic Muslim communities and to Russian foreign policy towards Central Asia and the Middle East.

-- The international politics of energy and minerals, with a particular focus on China's international energy strategy
+The international politics of energy and energy security.

 - The contribution of historical sociology to international relations theory.